-The estimated useful life, residual value and amortization rate are reviewed annually and no changes to estimates were made in the period ended March 31, 2020 or in 2019.
+The estimated useful life, residual value and amortization rate are reviewed annually and no changes to estimates were made in 2019 or 2018.

 Revenue Recognition

 Revenue from contracts

 The Company derives its revenues under license agreements from the sale of proprietary software licenses and provides software-related services including training, installation, upgrades, consulting and maintenance, which include product support services.
 Revenues are recognized when control of these licenses and services is transferred to the customer, in an amount that reflects the consideration the Company expects to be entitled to in exchange for those services.